ton-connect/bridge/docs/ARCHITECTURE.md

 BridgeV3 is the recommended engine for all new deployments.
 It provides horizontal scaling, better performance, and is the focus of ongoing development.

-BridgeV1 has been battle-tested, but we will be deprecating it in future versions.
+BridgeV1 has been battle-tested, but we will deprecate it in future versions.